PathVisio/libGPML/README.md

 Usage
 -----
 Please read the file [NEWS.txt](NEWS.txt) for highlights about recent changes in libGPML and important information.

-Documentation is available online at ....
+Documentation is available online at

 Getting help
 ------------

-We encourage you to join the ..... google group, where other libGPML users can be found.
-You can ask questions and discuss the development, use, and interoperability of all kinds of software that supports GPML.

 You can report issues, suggestions and requests using the [GitHub issue tracker](https://github.com/libGPML/issues).

-You can email the main developers directly at [@googlegroups.com](mailto:googlegroups.com).

 Contributing
 ------------
 We welcome contributions to libGPML!
-Please read our [contribution guidelines](CONTRIBUTING.md), and also feel free to contact the developers at to coordinate your efforts.
+Please read our [contribution guidelines](CONTRIBUTING.md), and also feel free to contact the developers to coordinate your efforts.

 License
 -------
 libGPML is available for free under the terms of the [Apache License, Version 2.0](LICENSE).

 Authors and history
 ---------------------------
 libGPML's main authors are [Finterly Hu](https://github.com/Finterly), [Martina Summer-Kutmon](https://github.com/mkutmon), with contributions from many others.
-We especially thank the following (in alphabetical order):
+We especially thank the following (**in alphabetical order**):
+* Alex Pico
+* Anders Riutta
+* Chris Evelo
+* Denise Slenter
+* Egon Willighagen
+* Friederike Ehrhart
+* Kristina Hanspers
+* Luc de Meyer
+* Nhung Pham
+* Susan Coort
 * ...
-* ....

 Acknowledgments
 ---------------

-The development of libGPML was supported in largely by funding from ...
+The development of libGPML was supported in largely by funding from WikiPathways-COVID19 ZonMW project.

 <br>
 <div align="center">